Skip to main content

 Lp(a) icon

-• Large-scale genetic studies have confirmed that elevated Lp(a) is an independent and causal cardiovascular risk factor2,6-8
+• Large-scale genetic studies have confirmed that at elevated levels, Lp(a) is an independent and causal cardiovascular risk factor2,4,7,8

 • Elevated Lp(a) contributes to a consistent and lifelong risk of heart attack and stroke2